frconor-ebook/meditations/_posts/2025-09-23-lukewarmness.md

 These ideas can lead us to go back to our prayer, to pray more for other people around us, to think of the apostolic goals of the region, of all the corporate apostolic works---how all of that depends on our personal struggle, and to see, maybe, we could struggle a little more in certain areas.

-Or we could focus on different virtues that we haven\'t focused on before.
+Or we could focus on different virtues that we haven't focused on before.
 Or we could listen a bit more attentively to what may be said to us in the chat or in fraternal correction, because we know the Holy Spirit is there, and there are new horizons that are waiting for us, new fruits that God wants to bring.

 I read a book once about the Battle of Monte Cassino.
 It was an abbey just south of Rome, on the approach road to Rome from the south.